 Bollinger Bands (in blue) are shown below in the chart of the E-mini S&P 500 Futures contract:

-There are three main methodologies for using Bollinger Bands, discussed in the following sections:
+There are three main methodologies traders might use the Bollinger Bands for; these interpretations are discussed in the following sections:

 Next Page - Playing the Bands